-The M.S.Tech. degree is offered through the Graduate College by the faculty in four CTAS departments: The Departments of Aeronautical Management Technology, Electronics and Computer Engineering Technology, Information and Management Technology, and Manufacturing and Aeronautical Engineering Technology.
+The M.S.Tech. degree is offered through the Graduate College by the faculty in the College of Technology and Applied Sciences and its four departments: The Departments of Aeronautical Management Technology, Electronics and Computer Engineering Technology, Information and Management Technology, and Manufacturing and Aeronautical Engineering Technology.
 Faculty members administering the programs have been selected because of their relevant backgrounds in industry and business along with their academic training and teaching experience.

-Graduate programs as shown in the "College of Technology and Applied Sciences Graduate Degrees and Majors" table, page 90, are offered by the faculty within the college.
+Graduate programs as shown in the "College of Technology and Applied Sciences Graduate Degrees and Majors" table, page 82, are offered by the faculty within the college.